juxor/afaq/markdown/secJ7.md

 international organisation of worker's organisations of all countries, capable of replacing the departing political world of the States and the bourgeoisie."_ [**The Political Philosophy of Bakunin**, p.
-323] Thus, for most anarchists, the difference of evolution and revolution is one of little import -- anarchists should support libertarian tendencies within society as they support revolutionary situations when they occur.
+323] Thus, for most anarchists, the difference between evolution and revolution is one of little import -- anarchists should support libertarian tendencies within society as they support revolutionary situations when they occur.

 However, revolutionary anarchists argue that, ultimately, capitalism cannot be reformed away nor will the state wither away under the onslaught of libertarian institutions and attitudes.
 Neither mutual banking (see [section J.5.7](secJ5.html#secj57)) nor co-operatives (see [section J.5.11](secJ5.html#secj511)) can out-compete capitalist institutions.
-This means that these alternatives, will important, are insufficient to the task of creating a free society.
+This means that these alternatives, while important, are insufficient to the task of creating a free society.
 This suggests that while libertarian tendencies within capitalism may make life better under that system, they cannot get rid of it.
-This requires a social revolution, they argue.
+This requires a social revolution.
 Such anarchists agree with Alexander Berkman that there _"is no record of any government or authority, of any group or class in power having given up its mastery voluntarily.
 In every instance it required the use of force, or at least the threat of it."_ [**What is Anarchism?**, p.
 174] Even the end of State capitalism ("Communism") in Eastern Europe did not contradict this argument.
 Without the mass action of the population, the regime would have continued.
 Faced with a massive popular revolt, the Commissars realised that it was better to renounce (some) power than have it all taken from them (and they were right, as this allowed many of them to become part of the new, private capitalist, ruling class).
 Thus mass rebellion, the start of any true revolution, was required.

 The argument that the state is too powerful to be defeated has been proven wrong time and time again.
 Every revolution has defeated a military machine